Get

 If you can’t afford appropriate basic vet care, you probably shouldn’t have an animal now.
 Even if you dream of owning a cat, you should wait until the time when you’re more financially stable and can afford to resolve any issues that might come up.

 You don’t necessarily need to be rich to own a cat, but if you’re on a budget, you will need to plan smart.
 If you don’t have extra money stored away for vet care, you could opt for a pet insurance plan or take advantage of other savings options.
-Talk to your vet about pet insurance options or ways to make vet care more affordable.
+Talk to a vet about pet insurance options or ways to make vet care more affordable.

 7. Consider Spay/Neuter Surgery